casper-network/docs-archive/theory/naive-blockchain.rst

 Of course, any **p-past-cone(b)** inherits the order from the whole **p-dag**, so it can be seen as a POSET as well.

-For :math:`<A,R>` any POSET, topological sorting of :math:`<A,R>` is any linear order :math:`<A,T>` such that :math:`identity: <A,R> \rightarrow <A,T>` is monotonic.
+For :math:`\langle A,R\rangle` any POSET, topological sorting of :math:`\langle A,R\rangle`
+is any linear order :math:`\langle A,T\rangle` such that :math:`identity:
+\langle A,R\rangle \rightarrow \langle A,T\rangle` is monotonic.
 In other words, topological sorting is converting a POSET into a total order in a way that preserves the original order.
 For a given POSET, this can usually be done in many ways.

 \ **Example:**\  Let’s take the :math:`p\_past\_cone(3)` from our example.
 As a POSET it looks like this: